 2

-All conventional notions you have of a hostel fly out of the room at Safestay York, one of the zaniest gay hotels in York, Yorkshire.
+Our conventional notions of a hostel were demystified when we arrived at Safestay York, one of the zaniest gay hotels in York.
 This superb hostel sits in a grand Georgian building on one of York’s most important medieval streets, Micklegate.
 It’s tucked right between the River Ouse and the city’s medieval walls at Micklegate Bar, which is an impressive location for a hostel.
-Moreover, it lies within walking distance of the city center too, making it the perfect budget base for LGBTQ backpackers.
+Moreover, it also lies within walking distance of the city center, making it the perfect budget base for us backpackers.

 Even though it’s a hostel, Safestay punches well above its weight.
-A purple front door beckons you into the red-brick Georgian house with period features like a sweeping staircase and decorative cornices.
+A purple front door beckoned us into the red-brick Georgian house with period features like a sweeping staircase and decorative cornices.
 Modern, 21st-century touches include striped carpets, velvet furniture, and colors like lemon, lime, purple, and pink.
-Elaborately framed portraits, candelabras, and big mirrors give it a completely ‘un-hostel’ look.
-The heart and soul of the hostel is the lounge-bar with a pool table.
-You might even spy some good-looking people strumming the free guitar that makes for very interesting conversations.
+Elaborately framed portraits, candelabras, and big mirrors gave it a completely ‘un-hostel’ look, and we were blown away.
+The heart and soul of the hostel is the lounge bar with a pool table.
+We even spied some good-looking people strumming the free guitar, which made for very interesting conversations.
 A small courtyard, a refectory-style dining room, and a basement lounge area complete the communal areas of the hostel.
+We’d hang out in different places every day, and no two days were the same.
 Simple snacks are offered all day, and a basic breakfast completes the offerings.

 With 145 choices for beds across 23 rooms, this is one huge hostel.
 It comprises female-only/mixed dorms as well as private rooms, depending on what suits you.
 While the dorms are spacious and lovely, the private rooms are particularly swish with flatscreen TVs, hot drinks, and more.